CSharpDB vs SQLite: A Benchmark-Driven Guide

 Console.WriteLine(name);

-The ADO.NET wrapper adds ~1.9 μs of overhead per lookup for parameter binding, reader state, and DbCommand plumbing — still well under SQLite's 63 μs.
-If you serve a read-heavy API from an embedded database, this is where CSharpDB earns its keep: four orders of magnitude more cache-friendly lookups per second than the equivalent SQLite path, without changing anything else about your code.
+The ADO.NET wrapper adds overhead per lookup for parameter binding, reader state, and DbCommand plumbing, but stays well inside the 10× engine-to-engine gap.
+If you serve a read-heavy API from an embedded database — especially one where multiple threads hit the same hot tables — this is where CSharpDB earns its keep: an order of magnitude faster on warm single lookups, and roughly two orders of magnitude faster on the 8-reader burst shape, without changing anything else about your code.

 Lesson 3: Concurrent Writers Are CSharpDB's Territory

 CSharpDB 3.x exposes ImplicitInsertExecutionMode.ConcurrentWriteTransactions, which routes shared auto-commit inserts through isolated WriteTransaction state.
 Combined with UseDurableGroupCommit, disjoint-key writers can overlap and coalesce their fsyncs.
-The numbers on our box, for 10,000 total rows split evenly across N writers:
+The practical shape we observe on the concurrent-writer benchmark suites is:

 using CSharpDB.Engine;